-In 2018 Multivision’s 16th edition will begin on the eve of the International Animation Day 27 October and will last until 19th November.
+In 2018 Multivision’s 16th edition began on the eve of the International Animation Day 27 October and lasted until 25th November.

 The festival program explores the latest developments in international animation, its influence on other artistic practices, synthesis of animation art with other visual and performance arts.

 It features competition screenings of animated shorts for adults and kids in different cinema halls and art centers in St.Petersburg, Russia

 Multivision Festival aims to create an innovative dialogue with its audience, to integrate animation art in the environment of the modern megapolis.
 Multivision is known for its open-air summer projects: the public screening of the special competition programs at the erected parts of drawbridges on the Neva River in the center of St.Petersburg, from 2007.
 The festival program is projected on the giant screen 400 square meters attached to the bridge surface.
 The street cinema competition is a part of the main festival, but it is held in summer for evident weather reasons, in the framework of Multivision’s public art project Multi-Bridge.
 The date for 2018 is in August, TBC.
 This open-air screening of the competition program is admission free and gathers more than 30 000 spectators.
 It is an excellent chance for shorts filmmakers to show their work to such a wide audience.
 Street cinema competition is a part of the main competition and the festival’s entry forms work for both.
 NB!
 Multi-Bridge will happen only if weather conditions will allow it, TBC.
 All other festival programs exhibited in halls will be demonstrated as usual.